franciscomg90/STOCK-ANALYSIS/README.md

 ![REFACTORED1](https://github.com/franciscomg90/Stock-analysis/blob/main/REFACTORED%201.1.PNG)
 ![REFACTORED2](https://github.com/franciscomg90/Stock-analysis/blob/main/REFACTORED%202.2.PNG)

-But if you check the hole perfomance of the QGREEN INDEX you can see that in total the the return/loss are lowers but also they have less volatility

 **Statements**
 Given the previous analysis I would recommend Steve and his parents to take in count that deversifying a fortfolio is a better way to achieve positive results in investments.
 Even if the returns in the green stock sector seem to be great, it's a sector with extremely high volatility and I would say also it has low liquidity and that's why the movements in prices are quite big.
 I would recomend to make an analysis of relative value to compare this